It Was Written: Music and lyrics

-It Was Written remains Nas's best-selling album.
-In 2001, it had reached sales of more than 2.13 million copies.
-By 2014, the album had sold 2,595,000.
-On June 24, 2021, it was certified triple platinum by the RIAA.

 Critical reception

-It Was Written was generally well received by critics.
+It Was Written was generally well-received by critics.
 Marc Landas of The Source called it an "audio anthology of ghetto stories told by one of hip-hop's most prolific writers."
 Vibe magazine's Kris Ex criticized the album's "consistently aggressive attempts at pop music", but also wrote that Nas "shines through".
 Despite calling the album "adequate" and commending Nas for his lyricism and flow, Ex concluded that It Was Written "isn't nearly as satisfying as his first one."
 NME's Andy Crysell wrote that "Nas's neat, considered lyrics treat the violence that surrounds him with a mixture of remorse, resignation and ebullience."
 Christopher John Farley of Time stated "The lyrics in It Was Written could be sharper, but the music, energetic and engaging on many tracks, helps drive his message home."
 Q magazine called Nas's performance "angry, lean and full of drive."
 Both the Chicago Tribune and Chicago Sun-Times were favorable of the album's sound.
 Los Angeles Times writer Cheo Hodari Coker called the album "poetic", writing that it "demonstrates a continuing lyrical maturity that makes his already potent beats and rhymes all the more compelling".
 Spin magazine preferred the "reach" of It Was Written to Nas's "more suavely rapped debut", praised the production, and described the songs' choruses as "grainy, pop-savvy".